 Fitts has no doubt that what we are looking at, in the bizarre, nightmarish official reality that has hijacked our lives, is a sociopathic consolidation of wealth and power tantamount to Aldous Huxley’s ‘final revolution’, with the same Sadistic origins: she fears that under cover of the pseudo-pandemic we are being swept up in a ‘high-speed re-engineering of the whole culture and civilisation’.
 As corruption becomes unlimited, its need for power becomes total — totalitarian.
 Hannah Arendt would have recognised it for what it is.
 “Totalitarianism”, she wrote, “is the application of terror to whole populations.”

 An animal, or a paradigm, is at its most dangerous when it faces its own extinction.
 Its weakness becomes its violence, and its violence the exorcism of doubt, the assuagement of metaphysical despair.
-Those who live atop the pyramidal human machines we call corporations are seeking refuge behind a totalitarian technocracy in a desperate attempt to avoid the unlimited financial, ethical and spiritual liabilities their corruption has accrued.
+Those who live atop the pyramidal human machines we call corporations are seeking refuge behind a totalitarian technocracy in a desperate attempt to avoid the unlimited financial, legal, ethical and spiritual liabilities their corruption has accrued.
 They have no choice, and the last gasp of the machine model is to transform human society into a single, unified megamachine.
 That gasp may last for centuries, and be so toxic as to scour the surface of this planet of all recognisably human culture, all free thought, conscience, kinship and spirituality.